top of page

 • Home Health Aides (HHA): HHAs primarily work in patients' homes, providing one-on-one care in a familiar environment.
 This allows for more personalized care and often fosters strong relationships between the aide and the patient and their family.

-• Certified Nursing Assistants (CNA): CNAs usually work in healthcare facilities under the supervision of registered nurses (RNs) or licensed practical nurses (LPNs).
+• Nursing Assistants (NA): NAs usually work in healthcare facilities under the supervision of registered nurses (RNs) or licensed practical nurses (LPNs).
 They may care for multiple patients during a shift and work in fast-paced environments that require quick decision-making and adaptability.

 1. Career Opportunities:

-• Certified Nursing Assistants (CNA): CNAs have a broader range of career options within the healthcare industry.
+• Nursing Assistants (NA): NAs have a broader range of career options within the healthcare industry.
 They can advance their careers by obtaining additional certifications or degrees, such as becoming licensed practical nurses (LPNs) or registered nurses (RNs).
 CNAs also have opportunities for specialization in areas like geriatrics, pediatrics, or acute care.

 bottom of page